 Behavioral Health Counselor

-Joshua Severns is a Licensed Master Social Worker.
+Joshua Severns is a Licensed Clinical Social Worker in Idaho.
 He holds a Master’s Degree from Boise State University and a Bachelor’s degree in Social Work from Lewis-Clark State College.
-In addition to Social Work, his undergraduate studies include research in human biology, biochemistry sciences and abnormal psychology.
-He resides in the local community, but originally hails from Boston, Massachusetts.
-Josh is a federally recognized descendant of the Gros Ventre Tribe (H’aninin – White Clay People) from the Fort Belknap reservation, and embraces his Native roots.
+Josh is of the Gros Ventre Tribe (H’aninin – White Clay People) from the Fort Belknap reservation and embraces his Native roots.

 Behavioral Health Counselor